Interested in learning how to install a water pressure booster pump?

 There you have it, my rough guide on how to install a plugin water pressure boosting pump.

-Don't forget to check your local municipality for any permits that may be required.
+Don't forget to check with your local municipality for any permits that may be required.
 Your local area may also require additional safety features like a pressure relief valve or a low pressure cutoff switch.

 If you screw up a high pressure pump install, you may literally flood your home or damage your plumbing system.
 How would you like to not have water for a week?
 If you aren't fully prepared to install a water pressure booster pump, please find a licensed plumber for this project.
 Depending on your city or county, you may also need to get an installation permit.